 So, what do you think?
-Could the plaintiff have done a better job of specifying its production format requirements up front?
+Are there situations where parties should be able to have proceedings redacted?
 Please let us know if any comments you might have or if you’d like to know more about a particular topic.

 Case opinion link courtesy of eDiscovery Assistant.